-This discussion about running on treadmill vs outside is not a new one and there can be arguments for and against both the options.
+This discussion about running on treadmill vs outside is not a new one and there can be arguments for and against both options.
 Running outside improves stability by pushing you to explore the moving and ever-changing terrain around you.
 Whereas treadmill running will compel you to maintain speed and performance levels which you may not be able to achieve outdoors.

 Whether running on a treadmill is better than running outside depends upon your personal training needs, objectives, and preference, but both are great for burning calories and weight loss.
 Having said that, the treadmill has some clear advantages over outside running as you can use a treadmill in your personal space no matter what the external weather conditions are.

 Running on Treadmills

 There is no right or wrong answer when it comes to these two types of exercise routines.
-To decide whether a treadmill training will work for you better than running outdoors, you need to consider the advantages that treadmill offers, see the pros and cons for yourself.
+To decide in your personal preference, whether treadmill training will work for you better than running outdoors, you need to consider the advantages that treadmill offers, see the pros and cons for yourself.

 Pros of Treadmill Training

 Your treadmill can be your best friend when the weather is too harsh to run outside.
 Also, if you get your free time at night, you may want to run on a treadmill instead of heading out in the dark.
 If you have kids at home that you cannot leave alone, treadmill running can be the only option for you.

 Your treadmill forces you to maintain the same pace and can provide you with the convenience that outdoor running may not.
 That is not all.
 Let us cover some of the important pros of treadmill:

 No Weather Problems